-GoldMinds Geoservices Inc. has a mandate to provide a mineral resources update of Barry project to Metanor resources Inc. The mandate include also the identification of the drilling targets, the drilling supervision and the validation drilling of the high-grade zones with the study of the extensions of certain mineralized zones, for eventual open pit mining.
+GoldMinds Geoservices Inc. was mandated to provide a mineral resource update of Barry project to Metanor resources Inc. The mandate includes also the identification of the drilling targets, the drilling supervision and the validation drilling of the high-grade zones with the study of the extensions of certain mineralized zones, for eventual open pit mining.

-The drilling campaign of 1,370 meters started the 12th April, 2016.
+The drilling campaign of 1,370 meters started on the 12th of April, 2016.
 The focus of this drilling program was to test the new mineralization model proposed by Claude Duplessis, Eng.
 GMG located in the south of the principal pit and connect also the center and south pits with the principal pit.